ccarpenterg/introNLP/README.md

 ### 4a) Neural Machine Translation with a Sequence-to-Sequence Model

-Neural Machine Translation is the task of automatically translating text from a source language to a target language, by using neural networks.
-We introduce the encoder-decoder model and we train it on a parallel corpus.
+Neural Machine Translation is the task of automatically translating text from a source language to a target language with neural networks.
+The Sequence to Sequence model is presented

 Notebook:
 ([Jupyter nbviewer](https://nbviewer.jupyter.org/github/ccarpenterg/introNLP/blob/master/04a_NLP_and_sequence_to_sequence_RNNs.ipynb))